kintone/SAMPLE-Show-DoW-plug-in/README.md

 Bug fixes are happily accepted.

 ## More information
-More information on the plug-in can be found here https://developer.kintone.io/hc/en-us/articles/360010076614
+More detailed information on the plug-in can be found here https://developer.kintone.io/hc/en-us/articles/360010076614